Julie Menin

 Julie Menin (born October 6, 1967) is a member of the New York City Council from District 5.
 Before she was elected to this position, she served as an American attorney, civil servant, non-profit executive, professor and small business owner.
 In January 2019, she was appointed Director of the Census for NYC and Executive Assistant Corporation Counsel for Strategic Advocacy.
 Previously, she had worked as the Commissioner of the New York City Mayor's Office of Media and Entertainment and Commissioner of New York City's Department of Consumer Affairs.

 Early life and education

 Menin is the daughter of Agnes and Robert Jacobs.
 Her mother was a painter and her father a radiologist.
 Menin earned a Bachelor of Arts Degree magna cum laude from Columbia University and received her Juris Doctor from Northwestern University School of Law.
+Ms. Menin lived in the Watergate complex and was a resident at the time of the infamous Watergate Break-In.
+“People talk about the break-in as if I could have seen it,” said Ms. Menin.

 Career

 Menin began her career in 1992 as a regulatory attorney at Wiley, Rein & Fielding in Washington D.C., where she represented clients in matters involving federal and state enforcement agencies.
 She later became Senior Regulatory Attorney at Colgate-Palmolive in New York City, where she played a lead role in numerous agency cases involving the Department of Justice, the Environmental Protection Agency, and the Federal Trade Commission, and also litigated disputes in state and federal courts.
 In 1999, she opened and operated Vine, a restaurant, market, and catering operation in lower Manhattan with more than 75 employees.